Linuxfabrik/monitoring-plugins/check-plugins/network-port-tcp/README.rst

 Overview
 --------

 Checks whether a network port is reachable.
+This command works with both IPv4 and IPv6.

-Known Issues and Limitations are - the check works fine for tcp connections, but not for udp.
+The check works fine for tcp connections, but not for udp.
 The port response for udp is based on the target application (for example DNS or OpenVPN) and is not standard like tcp.

 Fact Sheet